Added Safety Standards for Infection Control [How We’re Keeping You and Your Family Healthy!]

 With so many patients behind on their dental care appointments, we anticipate a high demand.

-To prioritize care for those who need it most, you may not get an appointment right away.
+To prioritize care for those who need it most, you may not get an appointment with your dentist in Fayetteville, NC right away.

 Rest assured, we’re doing everything we can to fit everyone in, while still maintaining a safe environment.